Global AI Governance: Embracing and Harnessing AI for the Public Good

 Information for applicants

-• Participants who successfully complete this course will receive a certificate of attendance from the Florence School of Transnational Governance.
+Accepted participants who successfully complete the training course will receive a Certificate of Attendance from the Florence School of Transnational Governance.

 Fees